bobobo1618/docpad-plugin-sunny/Readme.md

 - `<PREFIX>SSL = true|false`: Whether or not to use SSL.
 False by default.
 - `<PREFIX>ACL`: The default permissions to use.
 Set to `public-read` by default.
 Check the Amazon and [Google](https://developers.google.com/storage/docs/accesscontrol#extension) documentation for details.
+- `<PREFIX>RETRY_LIMIT`: Number of times to retry uploads. -1 for infinite.
+2 by default.

 ## Running